 The RANAS Model

-The Risks, Attitudes, Norms, Abilities and Self-regulation (RANAS) approach to systematic behavior change is an established method for designing and evaluating behavior change strategies that target and change the factors influencing a specific behavior in a specific population.
-In brief, it is an easily applied method for measuring behavioral factors, assessing their influence on behavior, designing tailored strategies that change behavior, and measuring the effectiveness of these.
+The Risks, Attitudes, Norms, Abilities and Self-regulation (RANAS) approach to systematic behaviour change is an established method for designing and evaluating behavior change strategies that target and change the factors influencing a specific behaviour in a specific population.
+In brief, it is an easily applied method for measuring behavioural factors, assessing their influence on behaviour, designing tailored strategies that change behaviour, and measuring the effectiveness of these.

-Doer/non-doer analysis to specify the critical behavioral factors
+Doer/non-doer analysis to specify the critical behavioural factors

-This is a short text about how to conduct a doer/non-doer analysis, a method of identifiying the factors that critically steer a target behavior.
+This is a short text about how to conduct a doer/non-doer analysis, a method of identifiying the factors that critically steer a target behaviour.

 Design, Implementation and Evaluation of a Handwashing Campaign in Harare, Zimbabwe